cloudfoundry/docs-cfcr/docs/installing/cf-routing.md

 You configure Cloud Foundry routing by editing the BOSH configuration files before deploying BOSH for Kubo.
 The procedure for generating these files and using them to deploy BOSH for Kubo will vary depending on your IaaS.

-After finishing this topic, continue to the [Deploying Kubo](deploying-kubo/) topic.

 ##Prerequisites

 Consult the following list of prerequisites before performing the procedures in this topic: